ryankall/capstoneProject/README.md

 <br></br>
 <p align ="center"  style="font-size:20px"><b>Research Student attrition</b></p>
 <p align="left">
     Student attrition has been an important problem for students as well as educational establishments.
 What is student attrition?
 Student attrition is the reduction in numbers of students attending courses/program/school as time goes by.
 Thus, our research project: the cause of student attrition based on three contributing factors (age, gpa, admission scores).
-We hope to find meaningful result that will further help the school low the student dropout rate.
+We hope to find meaningful results that will further help the school lower the student dropout rate.
 </p>